 Speech by Expert – Ask the most accomplished guest to give a short 10-15 minute speech on how they overcome obstacles and reached their goals.

 Phoenix Stories (Arising from ashes) – Ask guests to share their most triumphant personal transformation, reinvention, or self-improvement story.

 It may be better not to mention this activity in your invitation so that the stories are told spontaneously and naturally.
 I’d suggest creating a circular seating arrangement with the lights dimmed.
 Starting by explaining the activity and pointing out that participation is optional.
-Rather than going around the room, I strongly recommend allowing guests to share their story when they are ready.
+Rather than going around the room, I strongly recommend allowing guests to share their stories when they are ready.
 Everyone should not be expected to participate.
 Those who don’t will still benefit, however.

 Warrior Spirit Dance